-Another important class of phenomena for elastic manifolds in disorder is the so-called "depinning transition": Applying a constant force to the elastic manifold, e.g. a constant magnetic field to the ferromagnet mentioned in the introduction, the latter will only move, if a certain critical threshold force f_c is surpassed, see figure 10.
+Another important class of phenomena for elastic manifolds in disorder is known under the name "depinning transition": Applying a constant force to the elastic manifold, e.g. a constant magnetic field to the ferromagnet mentioned in the introduction, the latter will only move, if a certain critical threshold force f_c is surpassed, see figure 10.
 (This is fortunate, since otherwise the magnetic domain walls in the hard-disc drive onto which this article is stored would move with the effect of deleting all information, depriving the reader from his reading.)
-At $f = f_c$, the so-called depinning transition, the manifold has a distinctly different roughness exponent ζ (see Eq.
+At $f = f_c$, i.e. at the so-called depinning transition, the manifold has a distinctly different roughness exponent ζ (defined in Eq.
 (2.4)) from the equilibrium (f = 0).
 For $f > f_c$, the manifold moves, and close to the transition, new observables and corresponding exponents appear: